 Pictured above: GPATS Students with Senior Administration, May 2019

 The Graduate Program in Advanced Talmudic Studies (GPATS) is a two-year master's program that provides women an opportunity for post-college, high-level study to further their growth in Torah knowledge and skills.
-This program creates an elite cadre of female scholars of Talmud and Halakha who will serve as leaders and role models for the Orthodox Jewish community.
-After completing the two-year program and taking two additional Tanach classes at the Bernard Revel Graduate School of Jewish Studies or Azrieli Graduate School of Jewish Education and Administration, the women will receive a master's degree in biblical and Talmudic interpretation.
+This program creates an elite cadre of female scholars of Talmud/Tanach and Halakha who will serve as leaders and role models for the Orthodox Jewish community.
+After completing the two-year program the women will receive a master's degree in Biblical and Talmudic interpretation.

 GPATS degree program is 2 years, full-day commitment.

 - Students in Talmud morning seder who are additionally enrolled in afternoon Halacha seder will qualify for a $5,000 annual stipend.